 they're born of lessons learned from the mistakes that have been made along the way.
 When asked if there was a way for the government to mitigate risks, Case replied, "First off, you should just expect that you're going to fall down.
-Risk is inherent in the start-up environment.
+Risk is inherent in the startup environment.
 Culturally, we have embraced the notion that it's okay to fail and pick yourself up.
-If you look at a successful entrepreneur, that's their alma mater," explained Case.
+If you look at successful entrepreneurial cultures, that's actually a badge of honor," explained Case.